DarthJared/servants-voice/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploying to Githup Pages

+Run `ng build --configuration production` and ` npx angular-cli-ghpages --dir=dist/direct-me/browser --no-silent`.
+Navigate to [Inspire Me](https://darthjared.github.io/direct-me/) to see the deployed app.

+*NOTE: You may have to set up github token if deploying first time from computer.*

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).